Austro-Prussian War: Alliances

-Before the war started both the Austrian and Prussian governments sought to rally allies in Germany.
+Before the war started, both the Austrian and Prussian governments sought to rally allies in Germany.
 On 15 June Bismarck offered territorial compensation in the Grand Duchy of Hesse to the Electorate of Hesse, if Elector Frederick William were to ally with Prussia.
 The proposition grievously offended Frederick William's "legitimist sensibilities" and the monarch joined the Austrians, despite the Hessian Landtag voting for neutrality.
-King George V of Hanover during the spring of 1866 was contacted by Austrian Emperor Franz Joseph about establishing a coalition against the Prussians, but his success took some time.
+King George V of Hanover during the spring of 1866 was contacted by Austrian Emperor Franz Joseph I about establishing a coalition against the Prussians, but his success took some time.
 The Hanoverian monarch concluded that his kingdom would fall if it were to fight against the Prussian armies.

 Most of the southern German states sided with Austria against Prussia.
-Those that sided with Austria included the Kingdoms of Bavaria and Württemberg.
+Those doing so included the Kingdoms of Bavaria and Württemberg.
 Smaller middle states such as Baden, Hesse-Kassel (or Hesse-Cassel), Hesse-Darmstadt, and Nassau also joined with Austria.
 Many of the German princes allied with the Habsburgs principally out of a desire to keep their thrones.

 Most of the northern German states joined Prussia, in particular Oldenburg, Mecklenburg-Schwerin, Mecklenburg-Strelitz, and Brunswick.
-The Kingdom of Italy participated in the war with Prussia, because Austria held Venetia and other, smaller territories wanted by Italy to further the process of Italian unification.
-In return for Italian aid against Austria, Bismarck agreed not to make a separate peace until Italy had obtained Venetia.
+The Kingdom of Italy participated in the war with Prussia, furthering the process of Italian unification.
+In return for their aid against Austria, Bismarck agreed not to make a separate peace until Florence had obtained Venetia.

-Notably, the other foreign powers abstained from this war.
-French Emperor Napoleon III, who expected a Prussian defeat, chose to remain out of the war to strengthen his negotiating position for territory along the Rhine, while the Russian Empire still bore a grudge against Austria from the Crimean War.
+As calculated, the other foreign powers abstained from this war.
+French Emperor Napoleon III, a merited friend of Italian risorgimento who expected a Prussian defeat, chose to retain the unmobilized army, upholding his influence to suit Florence while endangering his negotiating position for territory along the Rhine.
+When the Prussian victory became clear, Paris attempted to extract concessions in the Bavarian Palatinate, Rhenish Hesse and Luxembourg.
+In his speech to the Reichstag on 2 May 1871, Bismarck said: